Kazawaryu/Kazawaryu.github.io/_posts/2023-08-17-pcd-survey.md

 ---
 layout: post
-title: A short review of point cloud detection algorithms - From PointNet to VoxelNeXt (Simplified Chinese)
+title: A Review of 3D Point Cloud Detection Algorithms - from PointNet to VoxelNeXt
 date: 2023-08-17 11:12:00-0400
-description: I have no experience translating it into English and publishing it.
+description: Please not that it is written in Simplified Chinese
 tags: AD survey
 categories: selfstudy-note
 related_posts: false
 published: true
 ---

+> This article introduces some common 3D point cloud detection algorithms (as of August 2023).
+The content comes from personal understanding and may have some problems.

 # 1. 摘要